Updated: February 15th, 2021

 Score (i) = 10 * (x-minimum) / (maximum / minimum).

 Covid-19 Analysis by 14-Day Case Notification Rate

 The Covid-19 Analysis by 14-Day Case Notification Rate shows the number of cases reported in this country in the last 14 days per 100,000 people.
 A lower value equates to fewer new infections and therefore a lower likelihood of being infected with the coronavirus.
 We only included destinations with a rate of less than 30.
-The data was collected on September 14, 2020 based on the COVID-19 countries overview of the ECDC .
+The data was updated on February 15th, 2021, based on the COVID-19 countries overview of the ECDC .